dart-lang/site-www/src/_guides/language/effective-dart/design.md

     }
     {% endprettify %}

-    (Conversely, we call this "upwards inference" because the type is flowing up from the initializer expression to the surrounding declaration.)
+    (Conversely, we call this *upwards inference* because the type is flowing up from the initializer expression to the surrounding declaration.)

 In other words, you can put the type "on the left" or "on the right".
 Since we